 There are laws in place to protect you, and you should never feel pressured to divulge the details of your need to take time away from work.

-Also, if you are in a relationship, a quick heads up to your partner about your plans can go a long way in understanding what’s going on and in supporting you, especially if your mental health day involves leaning on them to help with household and parenting responsibilities.
+Also, if you are in a relationship, a quick heads up to your partner about your plans can go a long way in understanding what’s going on and in supporting you, especially if your mental health day involves leaning on them to help with household and sustainable parenting responsibilities.

 As to how to spend your day?

 Maybe permit yourself to set aside the household chores for the day, perhaps spend some time outside, have coffee with a friend, or spend the day reading just for pleasure.

 Take some time to think about what rejuvenates you; what brings you joy.